-The Psychology of money is less about technical aspect of money and more about how we make decision when it comes to money, which is less to do with facts, numbers, and logic.
+The Psychology of money is less about the technical aspect of money and more about how we make decisions when it comes to money, which is less to do with facts, numbers, and logic.

-The premise of this book is that doing well with money has a little to do with how smart you are and a lot to do with how you behave.
-And behavior is hard to teach, even to really smart people.
+The premise of this book is that doing well with money has little to do with how smart you are and a lot to do with how you behave.
+And behaviour is hard to teach, even to really smart people.

-The psychology of money is a detailed version of 20 points report Morgan published in 2018 about important flaws, biases, and causes of bad behavior he has seen affect people when dealing with money.
-Here are few points.
+The psychology of money is a detailed version of 20 points report Morgan published in 2018 about important flaws, biases, and causes of bad behaviour he has seen affect people when dealing with money.

 1) No One’s Crazy –

-As they say we are best judge of other’s actions and lawyer of our own.
+- As, they say we are best judge of other’s action and lawyer of our own.
 We judge people from how we perceive things.
 And what looks extravaganza to some, may look normal to others.

 2) Never Enough –

-As they say, unless you know what is enough you’ll never have enough.
-This is very personal and take your own time to decide what is enough for you.
+Unless you know what is enough you’ll never have enough.
+This is very personal and you should take your own time to decide what is enough for you.
 Please note that it’s your life and you don’t want others to tell you what is enough.

-There are couple of points you may consider while working on what is enough.
+There are a couple of points you may consider while working on what is enough.

 - Don’t let goalpost move as soon as you reach there.